josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/✈️_World_War_Epstein/🪱_the_estate_as_disaster_capitalism_macro.md

 If the estate funds repair, the structure must be survivor-centred, transparent, independently governed, conflict-checked, and insulated from reputational laundering.

 Otherwise the money becomes another host for the worm.

-A particularly dangerous form of the worm is restitution-washing: using donations to human-rights, legal, survivor-support, academic, or public-interest causes not only to appear remorseful, but to contaminate the very institutions most likely to challenge the estate.

 ---